sudhamshu091/Innovatefpga-AP049/README.md

 ![Sensor Integration](outputs/adc.jpg)

-The values from the sensors are test inputs for the sensor modelling.
+<h4>The values from the sensors are test inputs for the sensor modelling.</h4>
 <h3>Plot Sensor Values</h3>

 [Temperature Sensor](outputs/temp_val.png)